Oxooi/PythonServer/README.md

 # PythonServer

-I make a few Python scripts to : Create a Server & Client connection to understand the things behind : The sockets and Web interactions
+I made some Python scripts to: Create a Server & Client connection to understand what's behind: Sockets and web interactions